szymondziedziel/BashTomato/README.md

 Better right after it starts server, creates session on the device, install all additional APKs (may require to user-click-agree), and then will no crash

+### More benefits

+- compatibility with different Androids based on installed Appium
+- do not need to be in idle state to dump hierarchy
+- seems to be able to dump more than ADB automator dump e. g. browser search results, hope webview too (will check)

 ### Additional requirements:

 - Install NodeJS